giellalt/giellalt.github.io/infra/infraremake/TestScriptsInTheNewInfra.md

+# Testscripts for use in the Giellalt infrastructure

-Testing in the new infra relies on the testing infrastructure provided by Autotools (Automake, Autoconf, etc., see [1]).
+Testing relies on the testing infrastructure provided by Autotools (Automake, Autoconf, etc., see [1]).
 It is actually pretty simple:

-# write a shell script, perl script, or other executable, and return correct
+1. write a shell script, perl script, or other executable, and return correct exit values
-  exit values
-# add that executable to the `TESTS` variable in the `Makefile.am` file in
-  the dir where the executable is located
+1. add that executable to the `TESTS` variable in the `Makefile.am` file in the dir where the executable is located
-# run the command `make check` - this will also rebuild any targets not
+1. run the command `make check` - this will also rebuild any targets not up-to-date
-  up-to-date

-# Existing shell scripts for testing
+## Existing shell scripts for testing

 Presently (January 2014) there are quite a few shell scripts for testing the morphology and the lexicon, and nothing else.
 The following shell scripts are